Architecture

 From natural language to image file

-2. The repository resolves user intent into structured args.
+2. The agent resolves user intent into structured args based on the schema.

-3. The client maps those args into ComfyUI node fields using schema.json.
+3. The CLI maps those args into ComfyUI node fields using schema.json.

-5. The output images are downloaded to local storage and returned to the caller.
+5. Output images are downloaded to local storage and returned to the caller.

 Storage Model